 This is where creating a financial mission statement comes in.

-With a financial mission statement as a constant reminder of what you want to accomplish and why it’s important to you, you’ll face daily decisions affecting your finances with a new attitude.
+A personal mission statement for your money goals will serve as a constant reminder of what you want to accomplish and why it's important to you.
+It can help you face daily decisions affecting your finances with a new attitude.

-Ready to learn more about what a financial mission statement is and how you write one?
+Ready to learn more about what a money mission statement is and how you write one?

 What Is a Financial Mission Statement?

-A financial mission statement (FMS) outlines your household’s mission, purpose, and reason for pursuing financial security.
+Similar to a company's mission statement, a personal financial mission statement (FMS) outlines your household’s mission, purpose, and reason for pursuing financial security in one impactful sentence or a few short specific ones.
 A household may be just you as an individual, you and a partner, or you and your family.

-A good FMS will accurately explain what your household wants to achieve financially in the future and how you are going to get there.
+A good financial mission statement will accurately explain what your household wants to achieve financially in the future and how you will get there.

-There is no exact way to write a financial mission statement but the shorter, denser, and more meaningful it is, the better.
+There is no exact way to write an FMS, but the shorter, denser, and more meaningful, the better.

 - How do you view money and its function in your daily life?